DYNAMOS-UVA/fl-disagreement-resolution/README.md

   - Each client has 3 secondary classes (30% of data)
   - This simulates real-world scenarios where clients have different data distributions

-## Storage Structure
+## Results Structure

-By default, each experiment creates a timestamped directory under `storage/` with the following structure:
+By default, each experiment creates a timestamped directory under `results/` with the following structure:

 ```
-storage/fl_simulation_YYYYMMDD_HHMMSS/
+results/fl_simulation_YYYYMMDD_HHMMSS/
 ├── global_model_initial/                # Initial global model
 ├── round_1/                             # Data for round 1
 │   ├── clients/                         # Client models